Sienci-Labs/Resources/experimental/ad-tools-and-router.md

 - Typical bit geometry terms
 - Need to insert all writing that Kelly did outlining how to use the Makita (maintenance)
 - https://www.reddit.com/r/hobbycnc/comments/1ffiojs/is_a_larger_bit_better_for_cutting_profiles/
+- Overlaps with "Cutting TOols" page, so ensure this one covers more quick-reference material for handbook understanding while the other covers mostly introductory/buying

 **Kelly's Writing**
 Basically the section would be along the lines of: "Here's how the Makita router works" and would consist of general points such as: